Skip to main content

 Your users go through the following authentication steps:

-- Before the money transaction happens, the BankID login screen is displayed and the user is asked to enter their national identity number (NIN).
+1. Before the money transaction happens, the BankID login screen is displayed and the user is asked to enter their personal identity number.

-- After having entered NIN, the Card Purchase screen is displayed.
+1. After having entered their personal identity number, the Card Purchase screen is displayed.
 The user is asked to approve by identifying themselves with the BankID app as they normally do, with security code or biometrics.
 Here is an example on how the Card Purchase screen could look on a mobile device:

 Payment: Card purchase approval